guannant/LLM_auto_featurization/README.md

 ## 📖 Overview

 Materials science research often involves two key ingredients:
-1. **Domain knowledge from literature** (e.g., physics behind alloying, defect formation, thermodynamics).
+1. **Knowledge from the literature** (e.g., physics behind alloying, defect formation, thermodynamics).
 2. **Structured experimental or simulation datasets** (e.g., composition, microstructure, processing conditions).

 Traditionally, connecting these two requires significant **manual effort**: scientists read papers, design features by hand, and then test them in ML models.

-**AutoFeatSci** automates this process with a **multi-agent AI pipeline** that integrates natural language processing (NLP) and machine learning (ML).
+**AutoFeatSci** automates this process with a **multi-agent LLM pipeline** that integrates domain reasoning with machine learning (ML).

 Given a materials science paper 📄 and an associated dataset 📊, plus a **target property** to predict (e.g., hardness, hot cracking susceptibility, conductivity), AutoFeatSci:

-- Analyzes and summarizes the relevant literature.
+- Leverages a **literature-grounded reasoning module** powered by LLMs to **synthesize and distill insights** from materials science publications, extracting governing mechanisms, descriptors, and domain hypotheses.
-- Uses the summary and the dataset to **propose new feature candidates**.
+- Employs a **data-aware interpretation module** that uses LLMs to **contextualize dataset features**, mapping raw variables to their underlying physical significance and linking them to knowledge derived from the literature.
-- Automatically generates the Python code to construct those features.
+- Generates **novel feature hypotheses** by **cross-referencing scientific insights with dataset semantics**, enabling construction of physically meaningful descriptors that go beyond naïve feature engineering.
-- Evaluates the new features using ML (currently Random Forest).
+- Validates proposed features through **systematic predictive modeling**, assessing their statistical and physical relevance with performance metrics (e.g., RMSE, R²) and feature importance analysis.
-- Iteratively improves the feature set based on feedback.
+- Operates in an **iterative closed-loop framework**, where evaluation feedback continuously informs new feature hypotheses, driving convergence toward an optimized feature space aligned with the prediction target.

 ---